 Absences will be excused at the discretion of the individual professor.
-If students have to miss class because of participation in a varsity athletic game or other official college business, faculty will give them the opportunity to turn in work in advance or make up work missed if at all possible.
 A student whose absences exceed the number allowed by the instructor's policy shall receive the grade of "FA" for that course.

 Students who desire exceptions to a professor's attendance policy should appeal to the division head no later than mid-semester following the semester in which the class was taken.
 If the professor is the division head, the appeal should be made to the Provost.
 In case of extreme hardship, the Provost or the President of the College has the authority to make an immediate decision on an appeal.